 WP-CLI is a powerful command-line tool for managing WordPress.
 Unfortunately, most of the information on the Internet on how to install it comes from a “Linux”-centric point of view.
-There are tutorials on how to install it on Windows, but all of the ones that I have seen make it sound complex or incompatible for users who may not generally use command-line tools or PowerShell.
+There are tutorials on how to install WP-CLI on Windows, but all of the articles that I have seen make it sound complex or incompatible for users who may not generally use command-line tools or PowerShell.

 Very simple tldr; version

 If you don’t need a lot of help or details, here’s the basic breakdown of installing WP-CLI:

 - Save it to a logical path, such as c:/wp-cli/wp-cli.phar

 - Create a batch file as wp.bat in that directory with the following (change php.exe path to actual path to your PHP executable):

 - Go to System’s Properties, click Advanced System Properties

 - Select the tab labeled Advanced, click Environment Variables

 - Under the System variables section scroll down to select the variable named “Path” and click Edit

 ;C:\wp-clito the list